bilsege/bilsege/README.md

 Copyright (C) 2023-2024 Masscollabs Services

-Copyright (C) 2023-2024 Özgür Kütüphane Topluluğu Yazarları ve İçerik üreticileri

-Copyright (C) 2023-2024 bilsege Topluluğu Yazarları ve İçerik üreticileri

-Copyright (C) 2023-2024 procyberian Topluluğu Yazarları ve İçerik üreticileri
+Copyright (C) 2023-2024 Procyberian and contributors

+Copyright (C) 2024 Mass Collaboration Labs and contributors

 Copyright (C) 2024 amassivus and contributors

+Copyright (C) 2023-2024 godigitalist and contributors

+Copyright (C) 2023-2024 bilsege and contributors

-Copyright (C) 2024 Mass Collaboration Labs and contributors
+Copyright (C) 2023-2024 Özgür Kütüphane and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published